canonical/vanilla-framework/README.md

 ## Community

-Keep upto date with all new developments and upcoming changes with Vanilla.
+Keep up to date with all new developments and upcoming changes with Vanilla.

 - Follow us on Twitter [@Ubuntudesigners](http://twitter.com/ubuntudesigners)
 - Read our latest blog posts at [Canonical Blog](http://design.canonical.com/topic/development/)